Projective simulation with generalization: Results

-\subsection{A simple example}
+\subsubsection{A simple example}

-Sometimes it is necessary for the agent to have a mechanism of generalization, as otherwise it has no chance to learn.
+Sometimes it is not only helpful but a plain necessity for the agent to have a mechanism of generalization, as otherwise it has no chance to learn.
 Consider, for example, a situation in which the agent perceives a new stimulus every time step.
 What option does it have, other than trying to find some similarities among those stimuli, upon which it can act?
 In this section we consider such a scenario and analyze it in detail.
 Specifically, the environment presents one of $n$ different arrows, but at each time step the background color is different.
 The agent can only move into one of the $n>1$ corresponding directions and the environment rewards the agent whenever it follows the direction of an arrow, irrespective of its color.
 We call it the neverending-color scenario.

-In this scenario, the basic PS agent has a two-layered clip network, of the structure presented in Fig.\ \ref{fig:OldColorsHashNetwork}.
+In this scenario, the basic PS agent has a two-layered clip network, of the structure presented in Fig.~\ref{fig:Fig5}(a).
 At each time step, a new percept clip is created, from which the random walk leads, after a single transition, to one of the $n$ possible action clips the agent can perform.
 The problem is that even if the agent takes the correct direction, the rewarded edge will never take part in later time steps, as no symbol is shown twice.
 The basic PS agent has thus no other option but to choose an action at random, which will be correct only with probability of $1/n$, even after infinitely many time steps.
 In contrast to the basic PS, the PS with generalization does show learning behavior.
-The full network is shown in Fig.~\ref{fig:NewColorsHashNetwork}.
+The full network is shown in Fig.~\ref{fig:Fig5}(b).
 Percept clips and wildcard clips are connected to matching wildcard clips and to all actions.
 Note that the wildcard clips ($\#$, color) are never created, as no color is seen twice.